Patek Philippe Genéve 18ct Model Ref.2488 1960

 This is the original dial which has been previously restored to a very high standard.

-Square cased Patek Philippe watches were rare during the 1950s and 1960s which makes these highly sought after today.
+As mentioned above, square-cased Patek Philippe watches were rare during the 1950s and ’60s which makes these highly sought after today.
 The case is beautifully crafted with multiple facets providing a classical look.
-The case features a broad bezel, sweeping away from the face, providing added drama and style to the watch.
+The case features a broad bezel, sweeping away from the face, providing added drama and style.

-Patek Philippe watches have always been conservatively sized and at 33 mm across, excluding the Patek Philippe signed crown, this was a typical for the period.
-However, this is deceptive because at 42.5 mm across the diagonal making this is a large-sized watch for this period.
+Patek Philippe watches have always been conservatively sized and at 33mm across, excluding the Patek Philippe signed crown, this was a typical for the period.
+However, this is deceptive because as it measures 42.5mm across the diagonal, this is actually quite a large-sized watch for this period.

-The condition of the two-piece case is outstanding, indicating the watch has seen only light and careful use.
+The condition of the two-piece case is outstanding with no scratches, other marks, or signs of wear visible to the naked eye, indicating the watch has seen only light and careful use.
 It is as sturdy and tight as the day it was made, with its two halves pressing together with a very firm click.
-There are no scratches, other marks, or signs of wear visible to the naked eye.

-Inside the case is all correctly signed and as expected: ‘Patek Philippe & Co.’, ‘Geneve’, ‘Swiss’, with Swiss 18ct hallmarks, the case serial number 2601930 and the Patek Philippe Model Reference number 2488.
+Inside the case is all correctly signed and as expected: ‘Patek Philippe & Co.’, ‘Geneve’ and ‘Swiss’, with Swiss 18ct hallmarks, the case serial number 2601930 and the model reference number 2488.

 The watch carries the Patek Philippe Calibre 10-200, 18 Jewel, Geneva Seal hallmarked, Gyromax balance, free-sprung regulator, nickel-finished lever movement with a power reserve of 44 hrs.